snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 1. Respond to the initial PATCH request with a 202 Accepted
 2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored (as described [below](#202-accepted-and-location-headers)).
 3. **Optional:** The response headers may include an Azure-AsyncOperation header pointing to an Operation resource (as described [below](#azure-asyncoperation-resource-format)).
-4. If a provisioningState field is used for the resource, it **MUST** transition to a non-terminal state like &quot;Updating&quot;
+4. If a provisioningState property is used for the resource, it **MUST** transition to a non-terminal state like &quot;Updating&quot;
 5. If the PATCH completes successfully, the URL that was returned in the Location header **MUST** now return what would have been a successful response if the API completed (e.g. a response body / header / status code).

 ## Delete Resource Asynchronously ##